MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-embed-web-site.md

 Microsoft provides two different ways to integrate a bot in a website: the [Skype web control](#skype-web-control) and an [open source web control](#open-source-web-control).

-## Skype web control

->[!NOTE]
-> As of October 31, 2019 the Skype channel no longer accepts new Bot publishing requests.
-This means that you can continue to develop bots using the Skype channel, but your bot will be limited to 100 users.
-You won't be able to publish your bot to a larger audience.
-Current Skype bots will continue to run uninterrupted.
-Read more about [why some features are not available in Skype anymore](https://support.skype.com/faq/fa12091/why-are-some-features-not-available-in-skype-anymore).

-The [Skype web control](https://dev.skype.com/webcontrol) is essentially a Skype client in a web-enabled control.
-Built-in Skype authentication enables the bot to authenticate and recognize users, without requiring the developer to write any custom code.
-Skype will automatically recognize Microsoft Accounts used in its web client.

-Because the Skype web control acts as a front-end for Skype, the user's Skype client automatically has access to the full context of any conversation that the web control facilitates.
-Even after the web browser is closed, the user may continue to interact with the bot using the Skype client.

 ## Open source web control

 The open source [Web Chat](https://github.com/Microsoft/BotFramework-WebChat) control is based upon ReactJS and uses the [Direct Line API][directLineAPI] to communicate with the Bot Framework.
 The Web Chat control provides a blank canvas for implementing the Web Chat, giving you full control over its behaviors and the user experience that it delivers.